DavidePasero/ariel/README.md

 This project uses [uv](https://docs.astral.sh/uv/).

 First set **config.toml** with the settings you want to use in the experiments.
 With the command line you can only override genotype and task.
+Things that might be interesting to set in the config.toml:
+- Crossover method and parameters
+- Mutation method and parameters
+- Include population diversity measure (bool)

 To run the experiments for reproducibility use: